 This past year of Covid restrictions has made the change from home life to school life all the more acute and although we have all eased back into ‘normality’ a little more now, going back to school after the summer can be an anxious time no matter what the circumstances.

-Here are a few tips for smoothing the path back to school.
+Here are some tips for smoothing the path back to school.

 All new experiences come into the amygdala part of our brains where we decide whether to fight, freeze or fly.
 Usually we process these and they travel to the frontal lobe of the brain, the logical part, pretty quickly, but some people need help with that processing.
 Empower children to gain control over their worries by planning ways to avoid the things they are worried about.
 If things can't be avoided (such as meeting up with people they don't like) support them to come up with a plan of action to deal with them effectively.